jjsvenson/jj-svenson-baseball-analytics/index.md

 ## My Projects

 ### [Pitcher Post-Outing Report](postgame.md)
-In this project, I created code in R to create a report analyzing pitchers when given Trackman data.
+In this project, I wrote code in R to create a report analyzing a pitcher's outing.

 - [Learn More About the Pitcher Post-Outing Report Project](postgame.md)
 - Technologies used: R and Trackman